FAQs

 (in teaching students to read) where others fail?

-Finding a tutor/reading instructor with all of the necessary skills to successfully overcome severe learning challenges can be a challenge.
-I’m certainly not the only person out there who can teach students with serious learning challenges how to read, but I do have more “tools in my toolbox” than most teachers.
-Because I’ve worked with so many children with various learning disabilities, I’m able to pinpoint the underlying issues causing the problems.
+Finding a tutor or reading instructor with the skills necessary to successfully address severe learning challenges can be difficult.
+I’m certainly not the only person who can teach students with significant learning difficulties how to read, but I do have more tools in my toolbox than most educators.
+Because I’ve worked with so many children with a wide range of learning disabilities, I’m often able to identify the underlying issues that are contributing to their struggles.

-To be really successful, one needs to have the knowledge to diagnose the problem, develop a plan to address the underlying issues, ensure the plan is followed, and continually reassess.
-This requires consistency and follow-up.
-I have the skills needed to do all of the above successfully.
+To achieve meaningful progress, a teacher must be able to accurately diagnose the problem, develop a plan that addresses the underlying issues, ensure that the plan is implemented consistently, and continually assess and adjust as needed.
+Success requires both consistency and follow-through.
+I have the experience and skills necessary to do all of these things effectively.

 search previous next tag category expand menu location phone mail time cart zoom edit close